TC-Hewitt/OatCrownRust/README.md

 <br />

 **6. Plot A chrs** - we will create separate plots for the A and B chrs so they can later be arranged side-by-side (without subsetting, all chrs will be plotted as a single stack).
-We will first initialise an output image _chrsA.svg_ using [svglite](https://github.com/r-lib/svglite) to save the plot as a scalable vector graphic (SVG) that can easily resized and modified in a free SVG editor such as [Inkscape](https://inkscape.org/), then run the plot script
+First initialise an output image _chrsA.svg_ using [svglite](https://github.com/r-lib/svglite) to save the plot as a scalable vector graphic (SVG) that can be easily resized and modified in a free SVG editor such as [Inkscape](https://inkscape.org/), then run the plot script
 ```
 svglite("chrsA.svg", width=8, height=6)